Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-\textit{Challenges of external knowledge-grounded QA.} Many recent LMs still cannot perform more complex reasoning during QA at a satisfactory level \citep{TanMLL23}, making this an active research topic.
-More challenges arise with non-answerability or non-factoid questions as LMs are usually trained to always generate some text as the true answer \citep{RajpurkarJL18}.
+\textit{Challenges of external knowledge-grounded QA.} The sub-tasks' difficulty rises with the complexity of the questions.
+Despite recent advances, LLMs still exhibit limitations in addressing questions that require complex, multi-step reasoning \citep{TanMLL23}, making effective reasoning with LLMs an active area of research.
+Additional challenges arise with non-answerable or non-factoid questions, as LMs are typically trained to always generate some text as an answer \citep{RajpurkarJL18}.
 Ideally, a model should be able to tell the user when a competent answer seems unrealistic, given the provided context.
-QA datasets like SQuAD \citep{RajpurkarZLL16b} have been criticized because they are overly dependent on the similarity of question/answer sentences rather than on human-type reasoning, meaning they require only superficial reading skills \citep{UtoTS23}.
-Datasets like ELI5 \citep{FanJPG19a} can provide alternatives that require more human-like reasoning and multi-step thinking.
+QA datasets like SQuAD \citep{RajpurkarZLL16b} have been criticized because they are overly dependent on the similarity of question/answer sentences rather than on human-like reasoning, meaning they require only superficial reading skills \citep{UtoTS23}.
+Datasets like ELI5 \citep{FanJPG19a} can provide alternatives that require more reasoning and multi-step thinking.